awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/060_scaling/deploy_ca.md

 We will start by deploying [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler).
 Cluster Autoscaler for AWS provides integration with Auto Scaling groups.
 It enables users to choose from four different options of deployment:

 * One Auto Scaling group
 * Multiple Auto Scaling groups
 * **Auto-Discovery** - This is what we will use
 * Master Node setup

 In this workshop we will configure Cluster Autoscaler to scale using **[Cluster Autoscaler Auto-Discovery functionality](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md)**.
-When configured in Auto-Discovery mode on AWS, Cluster Autoscaler will look for Auto Scaling Groups that match a set of pre-set AWS tags.
+When configured in Auto-Discovery mode on AWS, Cluster Autoscaler will look for Auto Scaling groups that match a set of pre-set AWS tags.
 As a convention we use the tags : `k8s.io/cluster-autoscaler/enabled`, and `k8s.io/cluster-autoscaler/eksworkshop-eksctl` .

-This will select the two Auto Scaling groups that have been created for Spot instances.
+This will select the two Auto Scaling groups that have been created for Spot Instances.

 {{% notice note %}}
-The  **[following link](https://console.aws.amazon.com/ec2/autoscaling/home?#AutoScalingGroups:filter=eksctl-eksworkshop-eksctl-nodegroup-dev;view=details)** Should take you to the
-Auto Scaling Group console and select the two spot node-group we have previously created; You should check that the tags `k8s.io/cluster-autoscaler/enabled`, and `k8s.io/cluster-autoscaler/eksworkshop-eksctl` are present in both groups.
-This has been done automatically by **eksctl** upon creation of the groups.
+The  **[following link](https://console.aws.amazon.com/ec2autoscaling/home?#/details)** should take you to the Auto Scaling groups console.
+Type 'eks' in the search bar to see managed node groups we created previously .
+Verify the tags `k8s.io/cluster-autoscaler/enabled`, and `k8s.io/cluster-autoscaler/eksworkshop-eksctl` are present in all managed node groups.
+These tags were automatically added by EKS upon the creation of managed node groups.
 {{% /notice %}}

 We have provided a manifest file to deploy the CA. Copy the commands below into your Cloud9 Terminal.